home-assistant/developers.home-assistant/docs/development_testing.md

 Tox uses virtual environments under the hood to create isolated testing environments.
 The tox virtual environments will get out-of-date when requirements change, causing test errors.
 Run `tox -r` to tell Tox to recreate the virtual environments.

+OSX users may see an `Error creating virtualenv` when runnng `tox`.
+If this occurs, install the [tox-venv](https://pypi.org/project/tox-venv/) package using the command `pip install tox-venv` and try again.

 ### Adding new dependencies to test environment

 If you are working on tests for a component or platform and you need the dependencies available inside the Tox environment, update the list inside `script/gen_requirements_all.py`.
 Then run the script and then run `tox -r` to recreate the virtual environments.